patlee12/user-management/README.md

 MFA_KEY=""
 ```

-## Running the App in a Production Environment
+## Running the App in a local area network in a Production Environment

-It is recommended to test the project locally using docker before running it in an official production environment.
+It is recommended to test the project locally using docker before running it in an official production environment like AWS.
 You also may want to update the run-admin-seed.ts file with specifics related to your project if you have been developing new database models etc.

 (Reminder: update all passwords in the .env file)